sweetdevilprincess/DND-Campaign/Locations/Whispering Vale/wv_Towns/Glimmershade.md

 ## Whispersong Bridge
 Spanning a sparkling brook that winds through the forest.
 Legend has it that the bridge carries the whispers of the forest.

-## Luminescent Hollow
-A hidden gem between [[Glimmershade]] and [[Misthaven]] known for its bioluminescent wonders.
-Fungi, plants, and creatures emit an otherworldly glow, transforming the hollow into a breathtaking spectacle.

 # Trade Routes